 Today, AncestryDNA has the largest DNA database among competitors, with over 15 million DNA users.
 Plus, Ancestry boasts over 3.5 million subscribers and over 27 billion historical records in their database.

-Check out our comprehensive review here to learn more about the company.
+Check out comprehensive Ancestry review to learn more about the company.

 If you want to purchase an Ancestry DNA kit on sale, there are many opportunities to do so during the year.
 Here, we’ll highlight some of the Ancestry DNA sales.